retaildevcrews/capi-in-codespaces/README.md

 ![Create a codespace](/images/create-codespace.png)

-If you're using an Azure subscription with management policies that require AAD access from a managed machine, then connect to the newly created Codespace with VS Code Desktop.
+If you're using an Azure Subscription with management policies that require AAD access from a managed machine, then connect to the newly created Codespace with VS Code Desktop.

 ![Open Codespace command palette](/images/open-command-palette.png)

 ![Open in VS Code Desktop](/images/open-in-vscode-desktop.png)

+## Prerequisites

+The main README can be completed with only access to GitHub Codespaces.
+To continue on with the AKS documentation linked at the bottom of the page, you'll need access to an Azure Subscription with permissions to create a Service Principal.

 ## Cluster API overview